JeffersonLab/analyzer/SDK/README.md

 To build, just type

    scons

-In addition,

-   scons -c         -> clean up object files, ROOT dictionary files, and libary scons debug=1    -> build in debug mode
+To clean up object files, ROOT dictionary files, and libary:

+   scons -c

+To build in debug mode:

+   scons debug=1

 If all goes well, you a shared library callled lib$PACKAGE.so will be created, e.g. libUser.so.